HubSpot/cms-theme-boilerplate/STYLEGUIDE.md

   /system
 ```

-### Theme Templates
-By default, all themes should contain the following default templates:
-- Home
-- About
-- Contact
-- Landing Page
-- Blank
-- Blog Index
-- Blog Post
-- System Templates
-  - 404 Error
-  - 500 Error
-  - Backup Unsubscribe
-  - Password Prompt
-  - Search Results
-  - Subscription Preferences
-  - Subscription Confirmation
-  - Membership Login
-  - Membership Register
-  - Membership Reset Password Request
-  - Membership Reset Password

 ### Theme.json
 The `theme.json` file should be structured like the code below.
 The file should include a `label` to match the theme's name, a `preview_path` to set the theme's default preview template, and a `screenshot_path` to set the theme's preview image which displays when a user selects which theme they want to use.
 The image used for the `screenshot_path` should be stored under the `/images/template-previews/` folder.
-Requirements and instructions for taking screenshots can be found at [Templates - Template Screenshots](https://product.hubteam.com/docs/design-assets-docs/templates.html#template-screenshots)

 ```
 {